 PROS OF A MEDICATION VACATION

-4) For children who are primarily inattentive, treating ADHD symptoms with medication may not be needed in the summer when the demand to stay focused to succeed is so significantly less than during the school year.
+4) For children who are primarily inattentive, treating ADHD symptoms with medication may not be needed in the summer when the demand to stay focused to succeed is significantly less than during the school year.

 CONS OF TAKING A SUMMER BREAK IN MEDS